 - Working from referrals from with local social service agencies

 Note: Due to the sad and unexpected passing in 2019 of the founder of our local branch, Kevin Moore, our efforts were temporarily redirected to locating a new administrator.
 In spite of this setback we were still able to place 40 individuals in 2019 and 255 persons from our inception in 2013.
-Our prayers were answered in May 2020 when Gerard Agoglia became the new director and Donald Ross the new co-director.
+Our prayers were answered in May 2020 when Gerard Agoglia became the new director.

 Every dollar makes a difference in getting the homeless off the streets.
 Please help us as we strive to get more people into housing!